 - 1. The student meets with the instructor to resolve the matter informally. - 2.
 If not satisfied with the outcome, the student may file a written grievance with the Center Director within 10 working days after meeting directly with the instructor.
-Upon receipt of the student's written grievance the Center Director will notify the instructor, who will then have 10 working days to submit a written explanation of the incident.
-Within 5 working days of receiving the instructor's written explanation the Center Director will send a written response to the student and instructor. - 3.
+(The next line of appeal for undergraduate students who are exclusively online learners is their academic advisor.
+Graduate students who are exclusively online learners should appeal to their Program Director.
+This grievance must be submitted in writing, email is permissible, within 10 working days after meeting with the instructor.)
+Upon receipt of the student's written grievance the Center Director will notify the instructor, who will then have 10 working days to submit a written explanation of the incident to the Official.
+Within 5 working days of receiving the instructor's written explanation, the Official will send a written response to the student and instructor. - 3.
 If the student is still not satisfied, s/he may file a written complaint with the appropriate Dean within 10 working days of receiving the step two report.
-The Dean will render a decision and send a written response to the student, the instructor, and the Center Director within 10 working days of receiving the grievance. - 4.
+The Dean will render a decision and send a written response to the student, the instructor, and the Center Director or Department Chair within 10 working days of receiving the grievance. - 4.
 Finally, the student may appeal a step three decision in writing to the Academic Grievance Committee (ACG) who will meet with the student within 10 working days of receiving the grievance and render an immediate decision.
 The AGC will submit a written report of their decision to the Academic Office, the appropriate Dean, the Center Director, the instructor, and the student.